ShaffySwitcher/RhythmHeavenSilver/README.md

 # Notice

-**I will not work on this project anymore**, I don't know if anyone will continue/continued it...
+**I am not fully working on this project anymore**, I don't know if anyone will continue/continued it...
 I am just finalizing what I feel like I should of did years ago...<br>

 The only thing I am willing to contribute to this after that are bug fixes, so please do not ask for support about this, I will not answer, and go instead ask more people and/or fork it on your own.<br>